-Greg Berns, MD, PhD from Emory University in Atlanta USA, specializes in the use of brain imaging technologies to understand human – and now, canine – motivation and decision-making.
+Greg Berns, MD, PhD from Emory University in Atlanta USA, specialises in the use of brain imaging technologies to understand human – and now, canine – motivation and decision-making.

-Greg Berns, Emory University
+Profile – Greg Berns, Emory University

-Functional MRI in Awake Unrestrained Dogs
+PloS research article – Functional MRI in Awake Unrestrained Dogs

-Dogs are People too
+Opinion (NY Times) – Dogs are People too